j4y/developerportal/pages/overview/getting_started.md

 ### Photos

-The SDK also includes the capability to generate emotion metrics from individual images (photographs).
+The SDK also includes the capability to generate emotion metrics from individual images.

 ## Supported Platforms